wargio/r2dec-js/README.md

 ```
 r2dec.casts         | if false, hides all casts in the pseudo code.
 r2dec.asm           | if true, shows pseudo next to the assembly.
+r2dec.blocks        | if true, shows only scopes blocks.
 r2dec.offset        | if true, shows pseudo next to the offset.
+r2dec.paddr         | if true, all xrefs uses physical addresses compare.
 r2dec.xrefs         | if true, shows all xrefs in the pseudo code.
-r2dec.paddr         | if true, all xrefs uses physical addresses compare.
 r2dec.theme         | defines the color theme to be used on r2dec.
 e scr.html          | outputs html data instead of text.
 e scr.color         | enables syntax colors.